-If all of the PCB sample results show concentrations in [0, 1), then send the soil drum to the landfill.
+If all of the PCB sample results show concentrations in [0, 1.1), then send the soil drum to the landfill.

-If any of the PCB sample results are different than [0, 1), then reprocess the soil drum by incineration.
+If any of the PCB sample results are different from [0, 1.1) then reprocess the soil drum by incineration.